coltoneshaw/3cpm/README.md

 5. Click Save.
 This will download the deal data, bots, and account information from 3commas
 8. Start to profit!

+# Feedback or Bug Submission

+We welcome all feedback and bug reports as it helps us improve the project for everyone.
+You can submit these reports in two ways:

+1. (Preferred) If you have a Github account do so on [the issues page](https://github.com/coltoneshaw/3c-portfolio-manager/issues) and select the right type of report.
+2. If you do not have a GitHub account you can use our Google Form [here](https://forms.gle/EZeXuLcR8eosikkAA).

+If you have any issues don't hesitate to reach out to me on Discord @the_okayest_human#1680

 # Frequently Asked Questions